Band: New Power Generation

 • Making of original line-up

-After Levi Seacer, Jr. leaves the band to become staff producer for Paisley Park Records and finally President of NPG Records, Prince does not hire a new guitar player, instead taking over guitar duties himself.
-He reduces The NPG to a five-piece band (including himself), retaining only Mayte Garcia for dance and background vocals duties.
+After Levi Seacer, Jr. left the band to become staff producer for Paisley Park Records and finally President of NPG Records, Prince did not hire a new guitar player, instead taking over guitar duties himself.
+He reduced The NPG to a five-piece band (including himself), retaining only Mayte Garcia for dance and background vocal duties.

 The whole band was taken off the retainer in late 1996.